Thinkwise/docs/docs/user/winweb.md

 ### Shortcuts

+> Some of the shortcuts may be blocked or result in different behavior when using the Web GUI, depending on the browser that is used.

 | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Shortcut&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; |                 |                                                                                                                                                                                                              |
 | :------------------------------------------------------------------: | --------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 |   ![](assets/winweb/image147.png) ![](assets/winweb/image148.png)    | **Objective**   | **Next row**                                                                                                                                                                                                 |